wtripp180901/dawn-hpc/README.md

 ## Bootstrapping a cluster

-The use of self-managed clsuters creates a bootstrapping problem, i.e. how does the cluster get created if it manages itself?
+The use of self-managed clusters creates a bootstrapping problem, i.e. how does the cluster get created if it manages itself?
 The solution to this is to use a one-off bootstrapping process that performs the following steps: